arslansD/Data/README.md

 ## Description:

 This assignment is based on developing a Library Database using Java Programming Language.
-For that we used Java GUI (Graphical User Interface) in this development so that it is user-friendly to interact.
+For that I used Java GUI (Graphical User Interface) in this development so that it is user-friendly to interact.
-We also added Postgres database to store important data related to the project.
+I also added Postgres database to store important data related to the project.

-### Team Members:
-- Arslan Sultanbek uulu
-- Suiorkul Abdykaiymov

 ### Set up tutorial (Check out The Creation Tutorial in the end):
 Before executing this program, users need to do some works so that it will run properly into their